- slide 1 of 5

 Students are instructed to list the items in your home and school that fulfill these requirements.
 Give each group 5 minutes to list as many items under each category as they can.
 They may also create new categories that they think are needs and list items under the new category.
 Review each list with the class and discuss why items are wants or needs.
 When the discussion is complete ask the class to list three environments where air is not readily available.
 Have the class vote on which environment they would like to visit.
 These environments might include under the ocean, on the moon or at a very high altitude.

 - slide 3 of 5

 The students can stay in their pairs or groups or can be divided into new groups as desired.
 Each group will design a method of living for one year in the environment chosen in task 2.
 The environment must include air, water, food, clothing and shelter.
 Students will have a limited amount of space Students can create posters, models or presentations to detail their ideas.
 Each group can present their idea to the class.

 Students can perform this exercise individually or in pairs as desired.
 Ask each student to imagine that an alien spaceship flew through the atmosphere of the planet and kidnapped everyone in the world except his or her family.
 The ship will return in 10 years and bring everyone back.
-Nothing else was affected at all, so all of the buildings, animals and plants are still alive.
+Nothing else is affected at all, so all of the buildings, animals and plants are still alive.
 Write a story about how his or her family would survive until everyone returns that answers the following questions: How will they find food and water?
 Where will they live?
 How will they prepare food?
 How will they heat or cool their homes?
 How will they survive the winter?
 What happens if someone gets sick or injured?